Congo Airways: Ownership

 The airline is 100% state-controlled, being owned by the Government of the DRC.
 Shareholders are reported to be various government agencies: the Intermodal Freight Management Office (OGEFREM), the National Social Security Institute (INSS), the General of Quarries and Mines (Gécamines), the Congolese Transport and Ports Society (SCTP), the Industry Promotion Fund (FPI) and the Airway Authority (RVA).

 Business trends

 Congo Airways does not appear to have published its accounts; also, in an audit dated 28 May 2021 there were detailed allegations that embezzlement and over-invoicing totalling several million dollars had taken place at Congo Airways over recent years.
 Available figures (largely from AFRAA reports, which contain inconsistencies) are shown below (for years ending 31 December):

 Destinations

-As of June 2016, the company operates domestic routes from its hub at N'djili Airport in Kinshasa to Goma, Kindu, Kananga, Kisangani, Lubumbashi, Mbandaka and Mbuji-Mayi.
-In January 2016, the company announced that it wanted to expand services to smaller airports such as Beni and Buta Zega and internationally to Luanda, Pointe Noire, Addis Ababa, Nairobi Jomo Kenyatta, Lagos, and Abidjan.
-Long-term plans included flights to Dubai Int'l and Guangzhou.
-In May 2018 the airline commenced flights to Douala and Johannesburg-OR Tambo airport.
+As of September 2023, the company served the Lubumbashi–Kinshasa sector prior to suspending operations.
+In May 2018 the airline commenced flights to Douala and Johannesburg-OR Tambo Airport.